 I discovered who Trevor Noah was sometime in 2008 during my uni days in Cape Town, way before he became the huge super star he is today, and I’ve had a humungous crush on him ever since…and I’m not even into light bright guys!
 But Trevor is just a different kind of animal – he is a sublime combination of extreme wit and charisma.

 Sure it helps a whole lot that he is very easy on the eyes, with those adorable dimples when he smiles and that beautiful accent when he speaks; but what gets me the most is his mind.
 His intelligence is just pure brilliance.
 Whenever I listen to Trevor speak, I am always fascinated by his ability to perfectly articulate his points of view from very serious topics to the most mundane subjects while staying true to his unique brand of comedy and alacrity.
 He is a master in the art of storytelling – captivating, fun, whip smart.

 Trevor Noah is regarded as one of South Africa’s biggest exports: the boy from the hardscrabble township of Soweto who made it big in the US and ended up hosting The Daily Show, one of the most influential satirical news programs on American television.
-Trevor has now won numerous awards for his role on The Daily Show and has become a familiar face on TV every weekday, even during the 2020/2021 COVID19 pandemic shutdown, brilliantly tackling worldly and personal topics, conducting highly informative and entertaining interviews with a diverse set guests, with an agile mind, a sharp wit and a global perspective which is uniquely refreshing.
+Trevor has now won numerous awards for his role on The Daily Show and has become a familiar face on TV every weekday and even during the 2020/2021 COVID19 pandemic shutdown where he brilliantly tackled worldly and personal topics, conducted highly informative and entertaining interviews with a diverse set of guests, all with an agile mind, a sharp wit and a global perspective which is uniquely refreshing.

 Born A Crime is an exquisite and essential read not only because it is a beautifully narrated personal story of survival, but also because it provides so much insight into the small-minded stupidity and evils of apartheid.
 I would recommend to any and everyone.